Domain Generalization via Nuclear Norm Regularization: Experiments

 The environmental feature $\mathbf{x}_2$ also follows a uniform distribution but is conditioned on both $y$ and a Bernoulli random variable $b \sim \text{Ber}(0.7)$.
 For ID data, $\mathbf{x}_2 \mid y = 1 \sim \mathcal{U}[0,1]$ with probability (w.p.)
 0.7, while $\mathbf{x}_2 \mid y = 1 \sim \mathcal{U}[-1,0]$ w.p.
 0.3.
 In contrast, for OOD data, $\mathbf{x}_2 \mid y = 1 \sim \mathcal{U}[-1,0]$ w.p.
 0.7, and $\mathbf{x}_2 \mid y = 1 \sim \mathcal{U}[0,1]$ w.p.
 0.3.
 We provide a more general setting in Section~\ref{sec:theory}.

 We visualize the ID and OOD datasets in Figure~\ref{fig:erm_syn}, where samples from $y=-1$ and $y=1$ are shown in yellow and navy blue dots, respectively.
 We consider a simple linear feature extractor $\Phi(\mathbf{x}) = A\mathbf{x}$ with $A\in\mathbb{R}^{2\times 2}$.
 The models are trained with ERM and ERM-NU objectives using gradient descent until convergence.
-The results are shown in Figure~\ref{fig:erm_syn} and Figure~\ref{fig:erm_nu_syn}, respectively.
 To better illustrate the effects of nuclear norm minimization, we show the decision boundary along with the accuracy on ID and OOD datasets.
 For ID dataset, training with both objective yield nearly perfect accuracy.
 For OOD dataset, the model trained with ERM only achieves an accuracy of 0.76, as a result of utilizing the environmental feature.
 In contrast, training with ERM-NU successfully mitigates the reliance on environmental features and significantly improves the OOD accuracy to 0.94.
 In Section~\ref{sec:theory}, we further provide theoretical analysis to better understand the effects of nuclear norm regularization.